jlangch/venice/doc/readme/start.md

 foo> java -jar venice-1.7.28.jar -setup -colors
 ```

+For a REPL run in a darkmode terminal use the option `-colors-darkmode` instead
+of `-colors`.
+This can also be changed later on by modifying the generated launcher
+shell script.

 The `-setup` option will cause Venice to:
   - download the Jansi library from the Maven repository
   - extract some example Venice scripts